9 winning steps to build a new recruitment desk

 Tip 8: Creative writing / copywriting courses

-There’s hundreds of online courses and workshops that teach the art of copywriting.
-Apple are one who know the importance of good copywriting – Job ads need to sell the dream.
+There are hundreds of online courses and workshops that teach the art of copywriting.
+Apple is one who knows the importance of good copywriting – Job ads need to sell the dream.

 Good luck with your new desk and let us know how you get on and the problems you come across on the way.